ghozali25/ghozali25/README.md

 - 👯 I’m looking to collaborate on **Freelance**

-- 👨‍💻 All of my projects are available at [ahmadghozali.my.id](ahmadghozali.my.id)
+- 👨‍💻 All of my projects are available at https://ahmadghozali.my.id

 <h3 align="left">Connect with me:</h3>
 <p align="left">